Take Action

 Bill 5, the Protecting Ontario by Unleashing our Economy Act, raises serious red flags.
 It goes too far, too fast - drastically reducing public and scientific consultation, gutting protections for endangered species and the environment, sidelining Indigenous voices on issues that directly affect their lands and heritage and prohibits any legal action.

 ERO submission is finished but we created a letter for you (PDF or DocX).
-Cut and paste the content to your email and send to the following recipients below:
+Cut and paste the content to your email and send to the following recipients below to repeal the Act:

 Click the the button to copy all the email recipient addresses to your clipboard